coda/packs-sdk/docs/guides/design.md

     !!! abstract "Requirements"
         - [x] The API has an endpoint for retrieving all the items in the collection (ex: `GET /tasks`).

-    A [sync table][sync_tables] exposes a collection as a special Coda table, allowing users to work with large sets of data using familar conventions.
+    A [sync table][sync_tables] exposes a collection as a special Coda table, allowing users to work with large sets of data using familiar conventions.

-    - If the API endpoint support filtering the results, consider exposing those as parameters on the sync table to allow for faster, more targetted syncs.
+    - If the API endpoint support filtering the results, consider exposing those as parameters on the sync table to allow for faster, more targeted syncs.
     - If the API paginates the results, use [continuations][sync_table_continuations] to spread the requests over multiple executions and avoid timeouts.

     ??? example "Example: Todoist `Tasks` sync table"